jqnatividad/qsv/README.md

 ### Python

-The `python` feature is NOT enabled by default on the prebuilt binaries, as doing so requires it to dynamically link to python at runtime, which presents distribution issues, as various operating systems have differing bundled Python versions.
+The `python` feature is NOT enabled by default on the prebuilt binaries, as doing so requires it to dynamically link to python libraries at runtime, which presents distribution issues, as various operating systems have differing bundled Python versions.

-If you wish to enable the `python` feature - you'll just have to install/compile from source, making sure you have the development libraries for the desired Python version (Python 3.6 to 3.11 are supported) installed when doing so.
+If you wish to enable the `python` feature - you'll just have to install/compile from source, making sure you have the development libraries for the desired Python version (Python 3.7 to 3.11 are supported) installed when doing so.

 If you plan to distribute your manually built `qsv` with the `python` feature, `qsv` will look for the specific version of Python shared libraries (libpython* on Linux/macOS, python*.dll on Windows) against which it was compiled starting with the current directory & abort with an error if not found, detailing the Python library it was looking for.

 Note that this will happen on qsv startup, even if you're not running the `py` command.

 When building from source - [PyO3](https://pyo3.rs) - the underlying crate that enables the `python` feature, uses a build script to determine the Python version & set the correct linker arguments.
 By default it uses the python3 executable.
-You can override this by setting `PYO3_PYTHON` (e.g., `PYO3_PYTHON=python3.6`), before installing/compiling qsv.
+You can override this by setting `PYO3_PYTHON` (e.g., `PYO3_PYTHON=python3.7`), before installing/compiling qsv.
 See the [PyO3 User Guide](https://pyo3.rs/v0.17.1/building_and_distribution.html) for more information.

 Consider using the [`luau`](/src/cmd/luau.rs#L2) command instead of the [`py`]((/src/cmd/python.rs#L2)) command if the operation you're trying to do can be done with `luau` - as `luau` is faster than `py` and can do aggregations.